SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 - Cancellable monthly: You pay 4 weeks in advance, not for the entire trip.
 If you come home earlier or find a better policy elsewhere: simply don't renew.

-- 10% Discount for annual prepayment: If you book 364 days at once, you'll save a noticeable amount.
+- 10% Discount for annual prepayment: If you book 364 days at once, you will save noticeably.

-- Transparent pricing: No 17-question bonus calculator — price immediately visible, right in the first step.
+- Transparent pricing: No premium calculator with 17 questions — price immediately visible, right in the first step.

-- Covers 170+ countries — practically everything except active war zones.
+- Covers 170+ countries — virtually everything except active war zones.

 Contra